thanhle30/thanhle30.github.io/_pages/about.md

 I completed my Master degree in Mathematics at UNL in 2023.
 Before that, I completed my Bachelor degree in Computer Science and Mathematics at Fairfield University in 2022.

 ## Research
-My advisor is [Xavier Pérez Giménez](https://www.math.unl.edu/~xperezgimenez2/ "Xavier's homepage").
+My advisor is [Dr. Xavier Pérez Giménez](https://www.math.unl.edu/~xperezgimenez2/ "Xavier's homepage").
 My research interest is **Probabilistic Combinatorics**.
+We are working on a project about thresholds for Hamitonicity in directed random graphs with some degree conditions.

+In Spring 2025, I am going to be a Graduate Research Assistant for [Dr. Vinod Variyam](https://cse.unl.edu/~vinod/ "Vinod's homepage").
+We are probably working on theoretical Machine Learning, in particular the Transformer architecture.

 ## Recent news
+- Fall 2024: I gave a talk in the Discrete Seminar (DisCo) of UNL's Math department.
+The talk was titled "Thresholds in random graphs and the Kahn-Kalai Conjecture."
-- 08/05-08/09/2024: I attend [Minicourse: Synergies of probabilistic and extremal combinatorics](https://viasm.edu.vn/hdkh/minicourse-synergies-of-probabilistic-and-extremal-combinatorics) in Hanoi, Vietnam.
+- 08/05-08/09/2024: I attended [Minicourse: Synergies of probabilistic and extremal combinatorics](https://viasm.edu.vn/hdkh/minicourse-synergies-of-probabilistic-and-extremal-combinatorics) in Hanoi, Vietnam.
-- 07/13/2024: I attend [VIASM Annual Meeting 2024](https://viasm.edu.vn/en/hdkh/AM2024) in Hanoi, Vietnam.
-- 04/12/2024-04/14/2024: I attended the [Lake Michigan Workshop on Combinatorics and Graph Theory](https://sites.google.com/wmich.edu/dudek/9th-lake-michigan-workshop) in Kalamazoo, MI.

 ## Teaching
 ### Instructor of Record
+- Fall 2024: Math 103 (College Algebra and Trigonometry), 1 section, at UNL
 - Spring 2024: Math 101 (College Algebra), 1 section, at UNL
 - Fall 2023: Math 101 (College Algebra), 1 section, at UNL